 Shouldn’t I Be Eating More Calories During My Pregnancy?

 Yes, of course.
 Anywhere from 300 to 900 more, depending on how far into your pregnancy you are.

 But remember, your body knows what it needs, so try and listen to it.
 Eat steadily, and as often as possible, and talk to your doctor.

 What Are Some Tips for Trying to Eat More When You Have No Appetite?

 Eat little and often.
 Snack every couple of hours, with small, healthy meals.
 Fruits and nuts are excellent choices for this, and so are healthy cereal bars.

-If you’re struggling to keep anything down, or just can’t face food, try and eat relatively dry, tasteless and scentless foods.
+If you’re struggling to keep anything down, or just can’t face food, try and eat relatively dry, tasteless, and scentless foods.
 Eat whatever you can stomach.
-If you’re struggling with food, any calories is better than no calories.
+If you’re struggling with food, any calories are better than no calories.

 It can also be easier for some women to drink meal replacement shakes or protein shakes for healthy calories, rather than having to force down food.